 - Szechuan, spicy: Good Luck Gourmet, J-Bistro, Yummy Spicy

 - Southern Chinese food, non-spicy: Bo Bo Garden, Canton House, Dim Sum Heaven, Oriental Pearl Seafood Restaurant

 - Northern Chinese food: Northern China Eatery

-While few of them are open for dine-in or outdoor seating, most of them are still offering takeout by online order or phone.
-Please check available options on websites or by phone call.
+Those restaurants are open for dine-in and outdoor seating plus they offer takeout by online or phone order.
+Please check available options on websites or by a phone call.

 Listen to Chinese New Year Songs

 During the Chinese New Year, you can always hear joyful and catchy songs everywhere in China.
 Here’s a playlist of some classic and festive Chinese New Year songs we recommend as your background music while celebrating the New Year at home.

 Stroll through the Spring Colors